xwmx/nb/README.md

-The next time a form is loaded in `nb browse`, `nb` will automatically download (from [GitHub](https://github.com/ajaxorg/ace-builds/)), install, and enable the Ace editor in `nb browse --gui --edit` and `nb browse --gui --add`.
+The next time a form is loaded in `nb browse`, `nb` will automatically download (from [GitHub](https://github.com/ajaxorg/ace-builds/)), install, and enable the Ace editor in `nb browse edit --gui` and `nb browse add --gui`.

 ##### `browse` Portability